 The city's manhole covers are works of art featuring canalside scenes

 Yanagawa-Fukuoka's "Little Venice"

 A punting trip along Yanagawa's canals is one of the best ways to explore the historic town.
-The boats are piloted in much the same way as the gondolas of Venice or the punts of Oxford or Cambridge, but in Japanese are known as donkobune.
+The boats are piloted in much the same way as the gondolas of Venice or the punts of Oxford or Cambridge.
+In Japanese the boats are known as donkobune.

 An oarsman with a bamboo pole pushes the long and narrow boats through the canals, offering commentary on the city's impressive history and singing rhymes penned by the local poet Hakushu Kitahara.

 The cruise takes approximately 70 minutes over a course that is around four kilometers long, and allows visitors to experience the town from a completely different perspective to that of street level.